GLWACH assembling council to enhance quality of patient care

-Wendy Couch, General Leonard Wood Army Community Hospital patient advocate, places a Patient and Family Partnership Council volunteer advertisement on the door of her office Tuesday.
-Hospital leaders are seeking individuals who want to get involved in the council to meet regularly to provide feedback on their experiences as patients here and help plan changes to improve overall care at the hospital.
+FORT LEONARD WOOD, Mo. — General Leonard Wood Army Community Hospital leaders are seeking individuals who want to get involved in what’s called the Patient and Family Partnership Council — a group that meets regularly to provide feedback on their experiences as patients here and help plan changes to improve overall care at the hospital.

+“This program is designed to allow patients to have a say in their care.
+They can bring us their concerns from a patient’s perspective, what we are doing well or what we need to improve on,” GLWACH patient advocate Wendy Couch said.
+“The whole purpose of this is to make us a better facility for our patients.”

+Shauna Phegley, GLWACH Quality Management Division chief, said this is one of the best ways for patients to get involved in the care they are receiving.

 |Date Taken: